Semiparametric adaptive estimation under informative sampling: Semiparametric efficiency bound

 \section{Semiparametric efficiency bound}

 The semiparametric efficiency bound is derived for estimators of $\theta$, which is the smallest asymptotic variance of estimators in a class of regular and asymptotically linear estimators \citep{bickel1998, tsiatis2006}.
-A key idea in deriving the lower bound in informative sampling is to regard the survey weights as a covariate.
-When $W_i$ is correlated with $Y_i$, incorporating the information of $W_i$ into the model is may yield a more efficient estimator.
+A key idea in deriving the lower bound under informative sampling is to regard the survey weight as a random variable.
+Although sampling weights are fixed values from the perspective of the sampling designer, this notion does not hold for data analysts.
+Data analysts may not have access to all the design variables, rendering the relationship between covariates and sampling weights random from data analysts' viewpoint.
+Then, it is expected that incorporating the information of $W_i$ into the model yields a more efficient estimator.
+This concept is similar to use the propensity score to obtain more efficient estimators in the literature of missing data and causal inference \citep{robins94, tan2010}.
+However, to our knowledge, no studies have considered the survey weight as a random variable and derived the semiparametric efficient estimator.